Happy Friday! Today I’m taking you back to Portugal with me with my updated Lisbon guide!

 While they now have a Time Out Market in Chicago, the original is in Lisbon!
 If you want to sample a bunch of different local restaurants–this is a very fun and easy way to do so.

 Essentially, it’s just what it sounds like–a GIGANTIC market full of vendors of all sorts–flower vendors, butcher shops, you name it–but then you hit the massive restaurant mecca–with dozens of restaurants and tables upon tables of communal seating.
-It’s basically every foodie’s dream.
 They’ve got lot’s of Portuguese specialities, but also pizza, burgers, ceviche, you name it!
-It gets VERY busy, so definitely try and hit it on a weekday or an off-hour.
-We didn’t go this most recent time, so I’m not sure if the restaurants I tried back in 2018 are still there–but I doubt you can go wrong with any of the spots in the market!
+It gets VERY busy, so definitely try and hit it on a weekday or an off-hour, and avoid on a rainy day–because it gets especially packed with everyone trying to avoid the weather.

 A very cool collective of converted factories and warehouse buildings that now house tons of restaurants, bars, shops, and more, in Belem.
 I would definitely try and hit LX factory after sightseeing in Belem–either for lunch, dinner, or a drink.
 I will say that we ate at a place called MatchaMama (solely because it looked the cutest) and it was HORRIBLE so definitely don’t go there 😂 However, we should’ve listened to Ricardo’s recommendation and ate at 1300 Taberna, which he said was his favorite spot in LX Factory–so I’d definitely check that out instead!